Proof search in multi-succedent sequent calculi for intuitionistic logic under the Schuette's schema: Decidable fragments of Iq

 A formula is said to be \textit{positive} (with respect to quantifiers) iff any universal quantifier [existential quantifier] occurs only positively [negatively] in it, resp.
 Here positive/negative occurrence of quantifiers is meant in the usual classical sense.
-A formula $\alp$ is \textit{negative} if its negation $\alp\supset\bot$ is positive.
-A sequent is said to be \textit{positive} iff any succedent formula [antecedent formula] in it is positive [negative], resp.

-G. Mints\cite{MintsSol} showed that it is decidable whether or not a given positive formula is intuitionisitically derivable.
-In other words the positive fragment ${\sf Iq}^{+}$ of intuitionistic predicate logic is decidable, cf. \cite{Dowek} for an alternative proof.
+G. Mints\cite{MintsSol} showed that it is decidable whether or not a given positive formula is intuitionisitically derivable, cf.\,\cite{Dowek} for an alternative proof.